LostPizzaMan/showcase-voxel/README.md

 right that the naive version doesn't work: a modest model is tens of thousands of voxels, and a collider each is not survivable.

-Instead, surface voxels are merged into a much smaller set of **multi-resolution box colliders**, pooled and rebuilt incrementally as the volume is edited.
+Instead, solid voxels are merged into a much smaller set of **multi-resolution box colliders** by **greedy meshing**, pooled and rebuilt incrementally as the volume is edited.
 A large model becomes collidable without a collider per voxel, and destruction stays real-time because colliders are recycled rather than reallocated.

+The merge is the standard greedy-meshing idea applied to **3D boxes** rather than 2D quads.
+The grid is first downsampled by a scale factor, where a cell counts as solid if any voxel inside it is.
+Each unvisited solid cell then grows along **X**, then **Z**, then **Y** for as long as the face it is expanding into stays solid and unvisited; the span is marked visited and its tight bounds are computed back at full resolution.
+Thousands of voxels collapse into a handful of boxes.

+Worth noting where this sits: greedy meshing is usually a *rendering* optimisation, and this project has no mesh to optimise, since the volume is raymarched.
+Here the same algorithm solves collision instead.

 ## References